I confess. Until this year, I'd never been to a…

 Located in the Bay of Fundy in New Brunswick, visitors to this park can experience the world’s highest tides, not to mention pristine forests and more than 25 waterfalls.
-Here, you can paddle in a kayak as the waters rise up to 15 meters (50 feet) and then, at low tide, walk the otherworldly sea floor where a variety of sea creatures cling to life.
+Don’t miss a visit to the nearby Hopewell Rocks where you can paddle in a kayak as the waters rise up to 15 meters (50 feet) and then, at low tide, walk the otherworldly sea floor where a variety of sea creatures cling to life.

 Gros Morne National Park, Newfoundland

 In this spectacular park on the west coast of Newfoundland, you’ll find soaring fjords and moody mountains that tower above a diverse panorama of beaches and bogs, forests and barren cliffs.
 Shaped by colliding continents and glaciers, Gros Morne’s ancient landscape is a UNESCO World Heritage Site.
 This is a place for wandering coastal pathways, hiking through dramatic landscapes and spotting wildlife, like moose and caribou.

 Kluane National Park & Reserve, Yukon

 Kluane, high in the mountains of southwest Yukon, is a land of extremes.
 The park is home to Mount Logan, Canada’s highest peak, its largest ice field and North America’s most genetically diverse grizzly population.

 As for the scenery along the highway, or the hiking trails in the mountains, there are only two words.